KristiyanGeorgiev1996/HTMLandCSSynergy/02.HTML-&-CSS-Mini-Course/01.Introduction-To-HTML/README.md

 Each exercise reinforces core HTML skills and lays the groundwork for future learning in CSS, JavaScript, and frontend development frameworks.

 **> Note:**
-**> The tasks in this lecture are adapted from the _Programming for QA_ course at _SoftUni_ and have been rephrased for clarity and learning purposes.**
+**> The tasks included here are based on common educational exercises used for teaching HTML fundamentals.**